Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 If you’re working on building a remote team for the first time, then feedback through forms will help you to determine whether you have all the right components in place to empower your employees wherever you are.
 You can ask for information about some of the extra add-ons and extensions that your employees might need to make their lives easier.
 You can also choose to make your forms and surveys anonymous, so people feel more comfortable leaving genuine feedback.

 Support the New Workforce

 How are you going to transform your workplace to suit the new digital workforce?
-G Suite has plenty of ways for you to get started.
+Google Workspace has plenty of ways for you to get started.
 If you need some extra help, reach out to the team here at Apps Admins for guidance on making the most of the Google portfolio.